 \subsubsection{Weak convergence}

-If $f_n$ is a sequence of uniformly Lipschitz functions on a bounded Euclidean region converging uniformly to some function $f$ then $f$ is Lipschitz, and moreover the Jacobians $Jf_n$ converge weakly in $L^2$ to the Jacobian of $f$.
+If a sequence $f_n$ of uniformly Lipschitz functions on a bounded Euclidean region converges uniformly to some function $f$ then $f$ is Lipschitz, and moreover the Jacobians $Jf_n$ converge weakly in $L^2$ to the Jacobian of $f$.